 Can I stream Netflix with a free VPN?

 Free VPNs come with several disadvantages that their premium rivals don’t.
 For instance, due to limited server networks, they often provide slow connections.
 This is a particular problem for people trying to stream as it results in stuttering, low-resolution video, if you’re able to watch at all.
 Additionally, most free VPNs are incapable of accessing Netflix.

-Despite their claims, these services aren’t completely free.
+Plus, despite their claims, these services aren’t completely free.
 Some offer higher speeds in exchange for a fee, but usually, you’ll pay in personal data instead (or as well).
-Free VPNs can tell a lot about you just by observing your behaviour: which of their ads you click on, which you close, and how often you visit a particular site, for instance.
-This information is valuable, and can be sold without your knowledge once enough has been collected — hardly the level of privacy you expect a VPN to provide.
+Free VPNs can tell a lot about you just by observing your behavior: which of their ads you click on, which you close, and how often you visit a particular site, for instance.
+This information is valuable and can be sold without your knowledge once enough has been collected — hardly the level of privacy you expect a VPN to provide.